Stockton and Darlington Railway: Origins

 Overton surveyed a new line that avoided Darlington's estate and agreement was reached with Eldon, but another application was deferred early in 1820, as the death of King George III had made it unlikely a bill would pass that parliamentary year.
 The promoters lodged a bill on 30 September 1820, the route having changed again as agreement had not been reached with Viscount Barrington about the line passing over his land.
 The railway was unopposed this time, but the bill nearly failed to enter the committee stage as the required four-fifths of shares had not been sold.
 Pease subscribed £7,000; from that time he had considerable influence over the railway and it became known as "the Quaker line".
 The Stockton and Darlington Railway Act 1821 (1 & 2 Geo.
 4. c. xliv), which received royal assent on 19 April 1821, allowed for a railway that could be used by anyone with suitably built vehicles on payment of a toll, that was closed at night, and with which land owners within 5 mi could build branches and make junctions; no mention was made of steam locomotives.
-This new railway initiated the construction of more railway lines, causing significant developments in railway mapping and cartography, iron and steel manufacturing, as well as in any industries requiring more efficient transportation.
+This new railway spurred the construction of more railway lines, causing significant developments in railway mapping and cartography, iron and steel manufacturing, as well as in any industries requiring more efficient transportation.